 There can be other reasons for which company may be required to issue shares or stocks in future.

-Dividing net profit of the company by shares outstanding plus the number of shares that could be issued in future will give you diluted earnings per share or diluted EPS.
+Dividing net profit of the company by shares outstanding plus the number of shares that could be issued in future will give you diluted earnings per share (EPS).

-Diluted earnings per share or diluted EPS will take the calculation of basic EPS to one step further to determine net profit per shares that theoretically exist after all warrants, preferred stocks and / or convertible bonds have been exercised.
+Diluted earnings per share will take the calculation of basic EPS to one step further to determine net profit per shares that theoretically exist after all warrants, preferred stocks and / or convertible bonds have been exercised.

-Mathematical formula to get diluted EPS = Net profit of the company / shared outstanding plus un-exercised employees stock option plus convertible bonds plus warrants
+Mathematical formula to get diluted Earnings Per Share = Net profit of the company / shares outstanding plus un-exercised employees stock option plus convertible bonds plus warrants

 Like basic EPS, diluted EPS is also required to be disclosed in the income statement along with basic EPS.

 A publicly owned company in India or abroad reports both basic EPS and diluted EPS in its financial statement.

 If a company has a simple capital structure and they don’t have to issue additional shares in future then both basic EPS and diluted EPS will be the same.

 Also Read: What is Basic Earning Per Share

 Company X ltd has net profit of Rs.
 200000 and 50000 shares outstanding at the end of the year.
 In addition to these outstanding shares, there are 3000 options that can be converted to shares in future at the rate of Rs.
 10 each.
 Market price per share of X ltd is Rs.
 20.